 We journey east to Krakow with a stop for lunch; and arrive at our hotel with time for you to start exploring this medieval city.

 Krakow - Wieliczka

-Today, we visit Auschwitz concentration camp, which has been designated as a monument to its victims and declared by UNESCO as a World Heritage Site.
+Today, we visit Auschwitz concentration camp, which stands as a monument to its victims and declared by UNESCO as a World Heritage Site.
 The outbuildings now form the museum, which contains artefacts belonging to those who perished.
 You also visit the extermination chambers and see the reconstructed furnaces of the crematoria.
-You are free for dinner tonight.

 Today we transfer to the airport for a flight to the UK.
 Upon arrival, your Titan vehicle will be waiting for the journey home.

 Important InformationPlease note: • With so many highlights to see, this is a fast-paced itinerary and there is a considerable amount of walking involved. • 2019 departures follow an amended itinerary, with different inclusions - please call for details.

 Fly From Your Local Airport